superbrothers/kubernetes-docs/kubectl_set_image.md

 ### Examples

 ```
-  # Set a deployment's nginx container image to 'nginx:1.9.1', and its busybox container image to 'busybox'.
+  # Set a deployment's nginx container image to 'nginx:1.9.1', and its busybox container image to 'busybox'
   kubectl set image deployment/nginx busybox=busybox nginx=nginx:1.9.1

   # Update all deployments' and rc's nginx container's image to 'nginx:1.9.1'